 Blood or colour: WB BJP chief Dilip Ghosh claims JNU attack to be ‘staged’

-Kolkata, Jan 08: The West Bengal BJP unit president Dilip Ghosh has waded himself into controversy once again on Tuesday by calling the JNU campus violence and attack on students as a staged incident.
+Kolkata, Jan 08: The West Bengal BJP unit president Dilip Ghosh has waded himself into controversy once again on Tuesday by claiming the JNU campus violence and attack on students as a staged incident.
 While talking to media, the Bengal BJP chief claimed that the attack on JNUSU president Aishe Ghosh is not yet proven and it is also not clear that whether she was beaten up by the masked mob and had the real blood or colour on her head.

 Ghosh further stated that the JNU violence is staged, he alleged it to be conspiracy to get wind into the sail of the anti-CAA movement.